ben-rogerson/twin.examples/gatsby-styled-components/README.md

 }
 ```

-### 5. Add the recommended config
+### 5. Add the twin config

-Twin’s recommended config can get added in a couple of different places.
+Twin’s config can get added in a couple of different places.

 **a) In a new file named `babel-plugin-macros.config.js` placed in your project root:**